markovarghese/ambaridocker/README.md

     - bring up the environment, using `docker compose up -d`
     - wait for ~5 minutes to allow time for the MySQL startup script to create the users and schema
     - Open http://localhost:8080 and run the Ambari wizard to install Apache Kafkaa, Ranger, etc.
+        -  During the install, choose MariaDB/MySQL as the database for Apache Hive, Ranger, etc. Provide `mariadb_server` as the hostname for the existing MySQL cluster.
     - Once you are done/stuck, bring down the environment using `docker compose down`

 > Note: There is an open bug that prevents Apache Yarn from starting, once the Ambari wizard is done